hannotify/pattern-matching-small-enhancement-or-major-feature/sections/2-pattern-matching-for-switch.md

 The rest is all ceremony!
 So how can we reduce the ceremony?

-Of course, with the introduction of JEP 305 (Pattern Matching for instanceof) we are able to simplify this code example...
+Of course, with 'Pattern Matching for instanceof' we are able to simplify this code example...

 ---